GoodMorningA1i/GoodMorningA1i/README.md

 * ByteByteGo
 * A Life Engineered

-🪣 Bucket List
-* Learning How To Learn - Dr. Barbara Oakley & Dr. Terrence Sejnowski
-* 12 Weeks To A Shaper You - Doctor Sanjay Gupta

 <!--
 **GoodMorningA1i/GoodMorningA1i** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.